On February 12, 1985, Florida received authorization from the U.S. Environmental Protection Agency to administer its

 This rule modifies EPA's 2008 DSW rule by revising several recycling-related provisions used to determine hazardous waste regulation

 under Subtitle C of the Resource Conservation and Recovery Act.
-This webinar will be conducted jointly by the US EPA and the Florida

 FLEHaz - Florida Electronic Hazardous Waste Regulations